M’Tucci’s Kitchina – Albuquerque, New Mexico

 5 October 2013: You won’t need cold weather to luxuriate in the warmth and deliciousness of the Borlotti White Bean Soup, M’Tucci’s answer to the seemingly de rigueur pasta fagoli.
 This superb soup is constructed from Haas-made (get it?) sausage, arugula, carrots and fennel in a steamy chicken broth with just a sprinkling of Parmesan.
 It’s Italian comfort food at its finest even without pasta or tomatoes.
 The Borlotti white beans are terrific with a “meaty” flavor, creamy texture and nary a hint of sweetness.
 The sausage is a bit coarse, but has excellent fennel enriched flavor.
 A bowlful will cure whatever ails you.

-Fittingly, the house bread comes from America’s breadbasket.
+27 August 2016: When M’Tucci first launched, the house bread came from America’s breadbasket.
 That’s one of the nicknames for the state of Kansas which is renowned for its high quality wheat production.
-It’s an excellent bread!
-A basketful of the staff of life includes six lightly toasted and buttered baguette slices.
+It was an excellent bread!
+Three years later, the house bread is imported from four doors down.
+It’s baked by the talented bakers at M’Tucci’s Italian Market and Deli and it’s outstanding!
+A basketful of the staff of life includes six lightly toasted and buttered slices.
 A hard exterior crust belies a pillowy soft inside with plenty of air holes.
 It’s the type of bread for which you risk filling up quickly, but can’t stop eating because it’s so good.

 New York Times restaurant critic Pete Wells laments “Menus shouldn’t need explanation.
 Menus should BE the explanation.
 That’s the point of writing things down.”
 In far too many restaurants, you practically need a degree in Egyptology to understand the hieroglyphics placed in front of you.
 As creative as they are with food, many chefs lack creativity with words.
 This translates to overly confusing, overly wordy menus.
 Kudos to Chef Hass and the M’Tucci staff for publishing menus diners can actually understand.